LinuxCommandLibrary

 -C directive

-Processes a configuration directive *before* reading config files.
+Processes a configuration directive before reading the main configuration files.

 -c directive

-Processes a configuration directive *after* reading config files.
+Processes a configuration directive after reading the main configuration files.

 DESCRIPTION